Kangaroo: Absence of digestive methane release

 Despite having herbivorous diets similar to ruminants such as cattle, which release large quantities of digestive methane through exhaling and eructation (burping), kangaroos release virtually none.
-The hydrogen byproduct of fermentation is instead converted into acetate, which is then used to provide further energy.
+The hydrogen by-product of fermentation is instead converted into acetate, which is then used to provide further energy.
 Scientists are interested in the possibility of transferring the bacteria responsible for this process from kangaroos to cattle, since the greenhouse gas effect of methane is 23 times greater than carbon dioxide per molecule.

-Social and sexual behavior
+Social and sexual behaviour

 Groups of kangaroos are called mobs, courts or troupes, which usually have 10 or more kangaroos in them.
 Living in mobs can provide protection for some of the weaker members of the group.
 The size and stability of mobs vary between geographic regions, with eastern Australia having larger and more stable aggregations than in arid areas farther west.
 Larger aggregations display high amounts of interactions and complex social structures, comparable to that of ungulates.

-One common behavior is nose touching and sniffing, which mostly occurs when an individual joins a group.
+One common behaviour is nose touching and sniffing, which mostly occurs when an individual joins a group.
 The kangaroo performing the sniffing gains much information from smell cues.
-This behavior enforces social cohesion without consequent aggression.
+This behaviour enforces social cohesion without consequent aggression.
 During mutual sniffing, if one kangaroo is smaller, it will hold its body closer to the ground and its head will quiver, which serves as a possible form of submission.
 Greetings between males and females are common, with larger males being the most involved in meeting females.
-Most other non-antagonistic behavior occurs between mothers and their young.
+Most other non-antagonistic behaviour occurs between mothers and their young.
 Mother and young reinforce their bond through grooming.
 A mother will groom her young while it is suckling or after it is finished suckling.
 A joey will nuzzle its mother's pouch if it wants access to it.

 Sexual activity of kangaroos consists of consort pairs.
 Oestrous females roam widely and attract the attention of males with conspicuous signals.
 A male will monitor a female and follow her every movement.
 He sniffs her urine to see if she is in oestrus, a process exhibiting the flehmen response.
 The male will then proceed to approach her slowly to avoid alarming her.
 If the female does not run away, the male will continue by licking, pawing, and scratching her, and copulation will follow.
 After copulation is over, the male will move on to another female.
 Consort pairing may take several days and the copulation is also long.
 Thus, a consort pair is likely to attract the attention of a rival male.
 As larger males are tending bonds with females near oestrus, smaller males will tend to females that are farther from oestrus.
 Dominant males can avoid having to sort through females to determine their reproductive status by searching for tending bonds held by the largest male they can displace without a fight.